agn453/HI-TECH-Z80-C/README.md

 has been copied to the distribution files in *dist*.
 A SUBmit file to rebuild LIBF.LIB has been added to *float*.

 A *test* folder has been created.
-In it is a TRIG.C program for testing this release.
+In it is a TESTTRIG.C program for testing this release.